endumiuz/tweaks/linux/vga-passthrough.md

 In the "SATA CDROM 1" section, set "IO mode" to "threads"

-In the "SATA CDROM 2" section, set "IO mode" to "threads"

 In the "VirtIO Disk 1" section, set "IO mode" to "threads"

 In the "NIC" section, set "Device model" to "virtio"